 - Glass bodied pH electrodes may be used in most sample types.

 - Epoxy bodied pH electrodes are designed for rugged environments, multiple-user situations, and field or plant applications.
 Epoxy bodied pH electrodes should not be used in organic solvents.

 - For situations containing proteins, sulfide, and TRIS, use ----- electrodes.

-- For viscous or dirty samples, use Van London pHoenix Free-Flow pH electrodes for best results and easy cleaning.
+- For viscous or dirty samples, use Van London Co. (aka Van London pHoenix Co.)
+Free-Flow pH electrodes for best results and easy cleaning.